UBC-DSCI/introduction-to-datascience-python/source/intro.md

 Since we are using Python for data analysis in this book, the first step for us is to load the data into Python.
 When we load tabular data into Python, it is represented as a *data frame* object. {numref}`img-spreadsheet-vs-data frame` shows that a Python data frame is very similar to a spreadsheet.
-We refer to the rows as **observations**; these are the things that we collect the data on, e.g., voters, cities, etc. We refer to the columns as **variables**; these are the characteristics of those observations, e.g., voters' political affiliations, cities' populations, etc.
+We refer to the rows as **observations**; these are the individual objects for which we collect data.
+In {numref}`img-spreadsheet-vs-data frame`, the observations are languages.
+We refer to the columns as **variables**; these are the characteristics of each observation.
+In {numref}`img-spreadsheet-vs-data frame`, the variables are the the language's category, its name, the number of mother tongue speakers, etc.

 ```{figure} img/intro/spreadsheet_vs_df.png
 ---